 This all sounds great, but there are two things to be aware of:

-As far back as 3000 years ago, Egyptians used vitamin A from rat livers to treat various health problems.
-Scientists confirmed the necessity of vitamin A in normal skin health and appearance in the early 20th century.
-By 1968, scientists began developing synthetic vitamin A derivatives, called retinoids, which were safer and provided improved clinical efficacy.
-Dermatologists then began prescribing topical retinoids for the treatment of acne.
+Retinoids are derivatives of vitamin A. As far back as 3000 years ago, Egyptians used vitamin A from rat livers to treat various health problems.
+In the early 20th century, scientists confirmed the necessity of vitamin A in normal skin health and appearance.
+And by 1968, chemists began developing synthetic topical vitamin A derivatives, called retinoids, which were relatively safe and reliably improved skin appearance, and reduced acne symptoms.

 Scientists first developed the retinoid called tretinoin.
-However, today there are three major retinoids that doctors prescribe for acne:
+However, today there are four major retinoids that doctors prescribe for acne:

 How Retinoids Work

 Retinoids reduce acne, on average, by about 50%.
-However, they also fight the signs of aging via:
+However, they also fight the signs of aging through:

 - Protection against sun damage

-- Increase in the amount of a skin protein called collagen
+- Increasing in the amount of a skin protein called collagen

 Renewal of skin layers